The poet of Australia | National Library of Australia (NLA)

 The land that belongs to you.

-• Who are the ‘Sons of the South’ to whom Lawson refers?
+• Who are the ‘Sons of the South’?

-• What does the expression ‘making a hell in paradise’ mean?
-To what does this refer?
+• What does the phrase ‘making a hell in a Paradise’ refer to?

-• What could ‘the wrongs of the North and Past’ be?
+• What does Lawson mean by ‘the wrongs of the North and Past’?

 Need help?